bobbyaxe74/javascript-helper-functions/README.md

 ## Installation
 ```
-npm install javascript-helper-functions
+npm install jhf
 ```

 ## Usage

 > For client side applications use
 ```
-import { isArray } from "javascript-helper-functions/client-helper";
+import { isArray } from "jhf/client-helper";

 isArray({}) // false
 ```

 ```
-import * as JHF from "javascript-helper-functions/client-helper";
+import * as JHF from "jhf/client-helper";

 JHF.isArray({}) // false
 ```

 > For server side applications use
 ```
-import { isArray } from "javascript-helper-functions/server-helper";
+import { isArray } from "jhf/server-helper";

 isArray({}) // false
 ```

 ```
-import * as JHF from "javascript-helper-functions/server-helper";
+import * as JHF from "jhf/server-helper";

 JHF.isArray({}) // false
 ```